iLert/docs/call-routing/adding-webhooks-and-outbound-chat-messages.md

 ---
 description: >-
-  Details of alerts created by iLert's call routing number may be posted to Slack and Microsoft Team channels, as well as trigger external services using webhooks.
+  Details of alerts created by ilert's call routing number may be posted to Slack and Microsoft Team channels, as well as trigger external services using webhooks.
 ---